shengyuhao/DIVOTrack/Single_view_Tracking/CenterTrack/README.md

 # CenterTrack: Tracking Objects as Points

+## Citation
+The code is built with [CenterTrack](https://github.com/xingyizhou/CenterTrack).
+Thanks for their great work.

 ## Installation

 The code was tested on Ubuntu 18.04, with [Anaconda](https://www.anaconda.com/download).
 After installing Anaconda: